I like this quote from a NY Times blog interview with Kamyar Enshayan, a science educator in Iowa:

 While I’m quoting, I got a great email today from an conservationist/educator in New York State who uses our Emriver model (thanks, “Echo”), here’s an excerpt:

 “We [use the Emriver model to] train everyone from kids, landowners, fair goers, contractors, regulators, politicians, and ourselves.
 Not everyone believes in stream geomorphology, but they all believe what they see in the Emriver model.”

 A while back I talked about the size and scope of the levees, how its difficult to fathom the cost and human effort.
-The top image is about that, its from a US COE site here.
+The top image is about that.
 Note the sequential raising of the levee, far beyond what you see in the photo, which was taken about 1882.
 (A click on the image will open a larger one).